In Seattle, Blink-182 turned back the clock — for better and worse

 While so many of the classic Blink songs on parade Sunday speak to the adolescent experience, from divorce-fallout rager “Stay Together for the Kids” to the sweetly earnest “First Date,” so many of the core sentiments — restlessness, depression, the need to be loved and the pains and joys of trying to find it — are evergreen.

-As long as kids are still goofing off on summer break and leery of the systems forced upon them (see set-opening ripper “Anthem Part Two”), Blink-182’s well-aged bops will feel as fresh as they did 20-some years ago.
+As long as kids are still goofing off on summer break and leery of the systems forced upon them (see set-opening ripper “Anthem Part Two”), Blink-182’s well-aged bops will ring as true as they did 20-some years ago.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.